7 Best Paleo Protein Powders in 2023

 Another reason to make sure you’re having plenty of protein while on a Paleo Diet is that protein can help stabilize your blood sugar levels.
 This takes place because protein breaks down into glucose much more slowly than carbohydrates.
 This slower process helps with the stability of blood sugar levels, which can lead to positive changes in your metabolism, and inflammatory and cardiovascular markers, along with many other benefits.

-athlete ready to start training holding protein in her hands
+athlete ready to start training holding protein in hands

 But for athletes, the protein count is much higher.
 If you want to build muscle then you would require somewhere between 0.5 grams to 0.8 grams of protein per pound of body weight.
 This can be quite a lot to get through your typical Paleo Diet.
 That’s why protein shakes are often used to supplement your diet.